Christie Allies Get Prison in Bridgegate Scandal

 Bill Baroni, who served as deputy executive director of the Port Authority of New York and New Jersey, will spend two years behind bars and must do 500 hours of community service.
-His conspirator Bridget Anne Kelly was sentenced to 18 months in prison, plus a year of probation.
+His co-conspirator, Bridget Anne Kelly, was sentenced to 18 months in prison, plus a year of probation.
+Both said they’ll file appeals.

+The sentencing drew a response from Christie’s camp — but in regards to U.S. District Judge Susan Wigenton’s comments to Kelly that she “got caught up in a culture and environment that lost its way.”

+In a statement, Christie spokesman Brian Murray called her remark “ill-advised” and based on “perjurious testimony of three convicted felons” — referencing Baroni, Kelly and David Wildstein, a third Christie operative involved in the scheme.

 Related: Bridgegate: Two Former Aides to Chris Christie Convicted in Lane-Closure Scandal